 - How do you build consensus and support for ideas that transform the company?

-As an example, “Under my direction, we took operational efficiency to a peak of 89% by implementing new methods of production automation, which I proposed and built acceptance for among Operations staff” shows initiative, teamwork, influence, and of course, results.
+As an example, “Under my direction, we took operational efficiency to a peak of 89% by implementing new methods of production automation, which I proposed to our executive team.” shows initiative, teamwork, influence, and of course, results.

 3 – Assume you have something unique to offer.